dskillin/fortigate-dns/README.md

 ✅ **Delete DNS Records** – Select multiple records and delete them with one click.
 ✅ **Backup & Restore** – Save all DNS records as a JSON backup and restore when needed.
 ✅ **Responsive UI** – Clean, structured layout with **FortiGate-inspired styling**.

 ---

+## **⚠️ Security Warning: Do Not Expose Publicly**
+🚨 **This application should NOT be hosted on a public-facing web server.**
+It is designed for use on a **strictly controlled internal network** only.

+🔹 **Recommended Deployment:**
+- **Internal Web Server Only** – Deploy within a private network behind a firewall.
+- **Restrict External Access** – Use IP restrictions or firewall rules to limit access.
+- **Use Cloudflared for Secure Access** – If remote access is needed, consider using **Cloudflared** or a similar tunnel service.
+- **Login System is in the To-Do List** – A login feature is planned but currently **not implemented**, requiring manual access control.

+Failure to properly secure this application could expose **critical DNS configurations** to unauthorized users.

+---